Fuel JournalBasics & Guides28 min read

 If you train once per day or less and eat normal mixed meals, you usually do not need to obsess.
 Glycogen replenishes well over 24 hours.

 Fat slows digestion, which is often useful for satiety.
-But it can be annoying right before intense exercise.
+It can be annoying right before intense exercise.

 A common best practice: